-- No one under the age of 21 is allowed to enter the premises.
-If the business holds a retail medical cannabis license (M-license) issued by the State, persons over the age of 18 may be allowed with the proper medical approvals i.e. physician's recommendation or medical card pursuant to CMMC Section 9-495(h)(6); - Prior to employment, all prospective employees must successfully pass a background check conducted by the City, and the employee must obtain a City issued identification badge; - Customers are only granted access to the retail area after their age and identity has been confirmed by an employee; - Each transaction involving the exchange of cannabis goods between the business and consumer shall include the following information: - Date and time of transaction; - Name and employee number/identification of the employee who processed the sale; - List of all cannabis goods purchased including quantity; and - Total transaction amount paid. - There must be video surveillance of the point-of-sale area and where cannabis goods are displayed and/or stored; - Cannabis products shall not be visible from the exterior of the building; - Free samples of cannabis goods are prohibited; - When receiving new inventory from licensed distributors, employees will verify the distributor's identity and license prior to allowing them to enter the facility through an access-controlled door.
-After distributor's credentials have been confirmed, an employee will escort the distributor to the shipping and receiving area and remain with them throughout the process. - Cannabis goods to be sold at this establishment (either storefront or delivery) must be obtained by a licensed cannabis distributor and have passed laboratory testing; - Cannabis product packaging must be labeled with required test results and batch number; - Packaging containing cannabis goods shall be tamper and child-resistant; if packaging contains multiple servings, the package must also be re-sealable; - When processing orders for cannabis delivery, employees will collect the pre-packaged materials, load products into a secured container and transport the containers to delivery vehicles outside the building.
-Video surveillance cameras will be installed with direct views of the path of travel and loading and unloading area.
-All loading and unloading of delivery vehicles will be monitored by the required security guard; - Cannabis deliveries must be made in-person by an employee of the licensed retailer.
-An independent contractor, third-party courier service, or an individual employed through a staffing agency would not be considered employed by the licensed retailer; - The applicant shall maintain proof of vehicle insurance for any and all vehicles being used to deliver cannabis goods; - During delivery, the employee shall maintain a physical or electronic copy of the delivery request and shall make it available upon request by the licensing authority and law enforcement officers; - A delivery employee shall not leave the State of California while possessing cannabis products and while performing their duties for the cannabis retailer; - The business shall maintain a list of all deliveries, including the address delivered to, the amount and type of product delivered, and any other information required by the State; - Any delivery method shall be made in compliance with State law, as amended, including use of a vehicle that has a dedicated global positioning system (GPS) device for identifying the location of the vehicle (cell phones and tablets are insufficient);
+- Customers are only granted access to the retail area after their age and identity has been confirmed by an employee; - Each transaction involving the exchange of cannabis goods between the business and consumer shall include the following information: - Date and time of transaction: - Name and employee number/identification of the employee who processed the sale; - List of all cannabis goods purchased including quantity; and - Total transaction amount paid. - There must be video surveillance of the point-of-sale area and where cannabis goods are displayed and/or stored; - Cannabis products shall not be visible from the exterior of the building: - Free samples of cannabis goods are prohibited: - When receiving new inventory from licensed distributors, employees will verify the distributor's identity and license prior to allowing them to enter the facility through an access-controlled door.
+After distributor's credentials have been confirmed, an employee would escort the distributor to the shipping and receiving area and remain with them throughout the process. - Cannabis goods to be sold at this establishment (either storefront or delivery) must be obtained by a licensed cannabis distributor and have passed laboratory testing; - Cannabis product packaging must be labeled with required test results and batch number; - Packaging containing cannabis goods shall be tamper-evident and child-resistant; if packaging contains multiple servings, the package must also be re-sealable; - When processing orders for cannabis delivery, employees will collect the pre-packaged materials, load products into a secured container and transport the containers to delivery vehicles outside the building.
+Video surveillance cameras will be installed with direct views of the loading and unloading area.
+All transfers of product/cash to/from delivery vehicles will be monitored by Security Guards; - Cannabis deliveries must be made in-person by an employee of the licensed retailer.
+An independent contractor, third-party courier service, or an individual employed through a staffing agency would not be considered employed by the licensed retailer; - The applicant shall maintain proof of vehicle insurance for any and all vehicles being used to deliver cannabis goods; - During delivery, the employee shall maintain a physical or electronic copy of the delivery request and shall make it available upon request by the licensing authority and law enforcement officers: - A delivery employee shall not leave the State of California while possessing cannabis products and while performing their duties for the cannabis retailer; - The business shall maintain a list of all deliveries, including the address delivered to, the amount and type of product delivered, and any other information required by the State; - Any delivery method shall be made in compliance with State law, as amended, including use of a vehicle that has a dedicated global positioning system (GPS) device for identifying the location of the vehicle (cell phones and tablets are insufficient); - Signs, decals or any other form of advertisement on the delivery vehicles are prohibited; - Deliveries must be made to a physical address that is not on publicly owned land and cannot be a school, a day care, homeless shelter, or a youth center; and

-- Signs, decals or any other form of advertisement on the delivery vehicles are prohibited; - Deliveries must be made to a physical address that is not on publicly owned land and cannot be a school, a day care, homeless shelter, or a youth center; and - A cannabis delivery employee shall not carry cannabis goods valued in excess of \$5,000 at any time, with no more than \$3,000 of cannabis goods that are not already part of a customer order that was processed prior to leaving the premises.
+A cannabis delivery employee shall not carry cannabis goods valued in excess of \$5,000 at any time, with no more than \$3,000 of cannabis goods that are not already part of a customer order that was processed prior to leaving the premises.